caltechlibrary/logagent/llm_prompts.md

 Add a command line option to `loganalyst.ts` for selecting just the end point analysis.
 Update the helptext to include an example.

+---

+The `LogEntry` interface should have a `method` attribute corresponding to the HTTP method record in the log file.

+Update `loganalyst_test.ts` to test for this new attribute.